North America is a continent rich with wildlife of all shapes and sizes. Some of the largest animals in the world live here.

 Found predominantly in the Florida everglades, American alligators are certainly fearsome.
 They grow up to 15 feet in length and live as long as 50 years.

 Alligators have changed very little since most dinosaurs went extinct 65 million years ago.
 They have had little need to since they are so well adapted to their environment.

-Alligators feed mostly on fish, other aquatic reptiles, and snakes, but occasionally they will eat carrion and even attack humans.
+Alligators feed primarily on fish, other aquatic reptiles, and snakes, but occasionally they eat carrion and even attack humans.

 Females dig a nest in the ground in which to lay their eggs.
 The temperature of the nest will affect which gender the hatchlings are.
 In conditions at 86°F/30°C or below, hatchlings will be male.
 Eggs developing in temperatures above 94°F/33°C will be male.
 Intermediate temperatures will result in both male and female hatchlings.

 Sometimes called cougar or puma, mountain lions are incredibly secretive animals.
 Unlike other big cats, mountain lions do not roar.
 Instead, they produce a low rumble or purr, similar to domestic cats.